*NEW* – DreamLight Constellation 2.1 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 - Add $45 to bundle PRO DLI_SNUB-Launcher

 The professional (PRO) registered license for DreamLight Constellation enables fully functional saving of all custom settings between launches.
-The only limitation of the professional license is that it is limited to 10 ScreamerNet LWSN instances (render nodes) at a single site site.
+The only limitation of the professional license is that it is limited to 10 ScreamerNet LWSN render nodes (computers) at a single site.

 - Unlimited Nodes